 Chocolate-Red male, called Redman, ... went to a fox hunting club.

 White-face male is "Whitey" and his sale was brokered for us by Todd Fulford.
 (Many thanks Todd!)

 White-face female is "Soozy" who is enjoying a life of privilege and comfort as a white-collar companion/pet.

+Fully-Grown Patterdale Terriers vary greatly in size which might be anything between 10-lbs to 30-lbs.
 Here is another look at that white-faced male "Whitey" shortly before sending him to Todd for delivery to his new owner.
 Whitey grew to be bigger than every other pup in the litter by the time he left here.

 We're also beginning to see the fairly-rare brindle pattern. (photo below)

 Brindle is different from "grizzled" which is almost common in this breed.

 The 1st litter sired by Pinga (above)...the pup in the center is Black-Brindle.

 (A few phone calls and they were all spoken for.)